Tel Halif

 Tel H̱alif, formerly Tel H̱alifa (תל חליף, Arabic name: Tel el-Khuweilifeh) is an archaeological site, a mound (tell) in northern Negev area, west from kibbutz Lahav, Israel.

+Identification

 Albrecht Alt suggested that it is the location of the biblical town of Ziklag.
 Other evidence suggests Rimmon.
+Nadav Na'aman has suggested identifying this as the site of biblical Hormah.

+History

+Tel Halif was a small town inhabited by Israelites during the Iron Age I. It had a casemate wall and typical pillar-courtyard houses in the 9th–8th centuries BCE.
+William G. Dever estimates that the town's population was 200 in the 10th century and about 300 in the 9th and 8th centuries BCE.
+Archaeological evidence uncovered a house destroyed during the 701 BCE Assyrian invasion, and the town saw brief reoccupation in the early 7th century before being abandoned under Persian rule.

+Rock-cut bench tombs were found nearby, and they represent burial practices typical to the 8th century BCE.

+Excavations

 Excavcations around Tel Halif was among the research activities of the Cobb Institute of Archaeology as part of the Lahav Research Project arranged by Joe Seger in 1974.